websiteyarn/Hospital-Portal/README.md

 # Branch Introduction
-This is a consolidation branch made for merging the updates for the development of the project
+This is a master branch made for showing the final output  of the project

 ## Branch Description
 The languages being used in this course is Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), and Javascript (JS).
 This is a consolidation branch for merging updates.